 Joints are an important part of your body.
 They form the connections between bones, allowing us to move freely.
-Everyday movements, particularly repetitive movements, often eventually lead to joint pain.
+Everyday movements, particularly repetitive movements, often eventually lead to joint pain, the medical term for which is arthralgia.
 Some joint pain is a natural by-product of aging, resulting from bones and joints becoming weaker and more vulnerable to injury.

 In addition to aging, there is a wide array of diseases and conditions that can lead to joint pain.